-The service provider will ensure that technologies are procured and available sufficiently to allow a phased roll out (explained in Output 2 below).
+The service provider will ensure that technologies are procured and available sufficiently to allow a phased roll out of technologies based on the repayment scheme and PBA.

 1.4 Design and structure of a series of adaptive capacity development trainings (bilingual) and tailored coaching including topics on enterprise skills development and financial literacy, and methods of engagement with participating group-beneficiaries, step-by-step mentoring for actual C2C/B2C activities, and IEC and communication strategy to ensure and sustain engagement of group-beneficiaries and their commitment to train members and others who may be interested to engage in a similar opportunity such as female-headed households within their villages over the TA period.
+This will follow a training-of-trainers' scheme.

-2. Phased-roll out of technology solutions, adaptive mentoring and enterprise skills coaching (main deliverable)
+2. Implement a phased-roll out of technology solutions, adaptive mentoring and enterprise skills coaching (main deliverable)

-Based on the implementation plan developed pre-incubation (Activities 1.1-1.4 of Output 1), the service provider will incubate the business model.
+Based on the implementation plan developed pre-incubation (Activities 1.1-1.4), the service provider will incubate the business model.
 This includes releasing and installing of technology solutions via PBA supported by a series of capacity development trainings which are technology-related (use, repair and maintenance) and economic (e.g., enterprise skills, financial literacy), and guiding participating group-beneficiaries with actual B2C/C2C activities to ensure cost recovery, starting with the first pilot village.
 During the implementation, the service provider will also facilitate access of group-beneficiaries to technology supplier to ensure their access to supply and technology-related trainings after TA completion.